madetech/handbook/team-norms/retrospectives.md

 # Retrospectives

 These retrospectives occur every 2 weeks on a Friday.
-There is 2 hours booked for this purpose.
+There are 2 hours booked for this purpose.

-There are main elements to retrospectives:
+There are two elements to retrospectives:

 * Retrospective (smaller groups performing retrospectives)
 * Comradrospective (whole company retrospective format)